Skip To Content

 Essential

-• Experience developing policy positions and related materials, in particular those which are based on a strong and/or sophisticated evidence base
+• Experience developing policy positions and related materials, in particular, those which are based on a strong and/or sophisticated evidence base

-• Excellent communication skills (verbal and written)
+• Excellent communication skills (verbal and written); creativity and innovation when communicating technical topics to varied audiences

 • Appreciation for the diversity of the people and communities of Great Britain and embrace this diversity in your approach to work